Saturday, August 16, 2025

 Homes for Sale in Connecticut and New York

-This week’s properties are five-bedroom in Stamford and a four-bedroom in East Marion.
+This week’s properties are a three-bedroom townhouse in New Canaan, and a four-bedroom house in Huntington.

 By Alicia Napierkowski and Claudia Gryvatz Copquin